nodejitsu/handbook/content/faq/index.md

 $ curl --verbose --header 'x-drone: 1' yourapp.jit.su
 ```

-## How to share my account without share my password
+## How to share my account without share my password?

 By now you can use [tokens](/documentation/jitsu/tokens/) to share your account access without need to share your password.